 My name is Dr. Angie Ruppel and I have been a practicing veterinarian since 2003.
-Some of you may know me already as I have worked with Dr. Eric Stone and the Northern Lakes Veterinary Clinic since 2007.
+Some of you may know me already as I had worked with Dr. Eric Stone and the Northern Lakes Veterinary Clinic from 2007 until 2020.

-Rob and I have 4 human kids-two boys and two girls.
-A set of twins in there puts them all with in 3 years of each other.
-Our furry children include an English Setter named England and some indoor/outdoor working cats.
+Rob and I have four human kids-two boys and two girls.
+A set of twins in there puts them all within three years of each other.
+Our furry children include an English Setter named England and some indoor/outdoor working pet cats.

-My goals, besides reducing the number of unwanted homeless cats of course, include: having more family dinners, taking more RV vacations, going to more rock concerts and having kids that listen to me the first time.
+My goals, besides reducing the number of unwanted homeless cats, of course, include: having more family dinners, taking more vacations, going to more rock concerts, and raising kids that positively impact those around them.

-Other facts about me: I love Great Danes, my 81-year-old mom lives with me, I enjoy cooking for friends, I shot and killed a deer once (and never again).
+Other facts about me: I love Great Danes, my 84-year-old mom lives with me, I enjoy cooking for friends, I shot and killed a deer once (and never again).